Dollar to Naira Exchange Rate Today in Black Market

 Why has the Nigerian naira depreciated so dramatically versus the US dollar?
 Several of the primary causes are discussed below:

 Nigeria became one of the wealthiest nations in the world during the 1970s oil boom.
-This was when Nigeria’s then-military head of state, General Murtala Mohammed, said that “the country’s issue is not money, but what to do with it.”
+This was when Nigeria’s then-military head of state, General Murtala Mohammed, said, “The country’s issue is not money, but what to do with it.”

 Nigeria’s economy was thriving at the time.
 However, in the early 1980s, the price of oil on the international market plummeted.

-As a result, Nigeria found itself in financial difficulties and difficulties due to our reliance on oil income for virtually all of our foreign currency requirements.
+As a result, Nigeria found itself in financial difficulties due to its reliance on oil income for virtually all of its foreign currency requirements.

 Nigerian administrations have attempted to borrow money from the IMF and World Bank at various points to help salvage the situation.

-However, borrowing is subject to certain conditions, one of which is the depreciation of a country’s currency.
-As long as we continue to borrow from the IMF and World Bank, we continue to depreciate the Nigerian Naira.
+However, borrowing is subject to certain conditions, including the depreciation of a country’s currency.
+As long as Nigeria continues to borrow from the IMF and World Bank, it will continue to depreciate the Nigerian Naira.

 Nigeria is highly dependent on imported commodities and manufactured goods.
 Nigerians import items such as rice, plantain, fish, toothpicks, spoons, etc., daily.

 A country that imports heavily nearly always has a declining currency.
-As a consequence of these exorbitant imports, more money leaves Nigeria’s borders than enters.
+Due to these exorbitant imports, more money leaves Nigeria’s borders than enters.

-Thus, as the currencies of the countries that exports all of these goods rise, the currency of Nigeria falls in comparison.
+Thus, as the currencies of the countries that export all of these goods rise, Nigeria’s currency falls in comparison.

 Nigeria is a wonderful country!
-You are welcome to take my word for it.
-The nation is endowed with enormous natural reserves, people resources, and many tourist attractions.
+You are welcome to take our word for it.
+The nation has enormous natural reserves, people resources, and many tourist attractions.

 However, the Federal Government has mainly ignored these export opportunities in favor of crude oil, whose value is rapidly decreasing.